lux-group/lib-db/README.md

 Alternatively you can define a different location using the `REPO_DIRECTORY` in your `.lib-db.config` file

 You can omit the app_name argument if you have `APP_NAME` defined in your `.lib-db.config` file

+### No Postgres with Docker usage

+`lib-db heroku-pull-test-no-docker`
+Use this command if you are not running the Postgres DB in Docker, but still want to be able to pull from the DB in test environment for you service